You are here

 What is the Colorado Preschool Program (CPP)?

-To find out about CPP options in your community, use the Family Contact Directory to find the school district representative who can help you.
+To find out about CPP options in your community for the 22-23 school year, use the Family Contact Directory to find the school district representative who can help you.

 Preschool special education is a state and federally mandated program for three and four-year-old children who are experiencing challenges in their learning and development and meet state eligibility criteria for special education and related services.